 For those looking for a more luxury stay, The Royal Hawaiian is the perfect option.
 Known as the “Pink Palace of the Pacific,” the hotel promises a truly 5-star experience while visiting Honolulu.

 This beachfront property offers an outdoor pool and jacuzzi, live entertainment, a complimentary shuttle bus, on-site dining, and a day spa.
-As a Category 7 Marriott property, award nights start at 50,000 points on off-peak nights, 60,000 points on standard nights, and 70,000 points on peak nights.
+Award nights start at 50,000 to 70,000 points per night.

 Hot Tip:If you’re looking to top off your points to stay at any of these options, see our guides on the best ways to earn more Best Western Rewards points, Wyndham Rewards points, or Marriott Bonvoy points.